cshep4/grpc-course/module9-exercise/README.md

-# Module 09 Exercise: Create a todo application
+# Module 09 Exercise: Update our todo application to use Connect

 ## Objective

 Take the gRPC todo application we built in Module 2 and modify it to use the Connect framework.
 A gRPC implementation of the todo service has been provided, with protobuf code generated through Buf.

 You should modify the [buf.gen.yaml](buf.gen.yaml) file to generate the [Connect bindings](https://buf.build/connectrpc/go), then modify the server and client to use Connect.

+## Requirements

+- Generate Connect bindings using Buf.
+- Connect-go plugins should be downloaded from the Buf Schema Registry - https://buf.build/connectrpc/go
+- Modify the server to use the Connect framework.
+- Modify the client to use the Connect framework.

+## Useful Commands

 A makefile has been provided with useful commands.